 Autumn and spring teaching

-The Dissertation module involves you researching and writing a 10,000 word dissertation on a subject of your choice.
+This module involves you researching and writing a dissertation on a subject of your choice.

-Having chosen your research topic in consultation with a supervisor, you work under the guidance of your supervisors for the duration of the academic year.
+Having chosen your research topic in consultation with a supervisor, you work under the guidance of your supervisor.

 - research methodology

 - researching online

 You submit a research proposal to your supervisors and receive feedback on this.
 You also present your research proposals to the tutor and your fellow students.

 The module seeks to develop, among other things: